This profile is no longer listed in the FindAPhD

-Applications are invited for a DfE funded PhD studentship tenable in the Faculty of Social Science at the Jordanstown Campus.
+Applications are invited for one VCRS funded PhD studentship tenable in the Faculty of Social Sciences, School of Law/ Transitional Justice Institute (TJI) at the Jordanstown or Magee Campus.

-Candidates should have ordinary UK residence to be eligible for both fees and maintenance.
-Non UK residents who hold ordinary EU residence may also apply but if successful will receive fees only.
-All applicants should hold a first or upper second class honours degree in either criminology, law or a cognate area.
-Applications will be considered on a competitive basis with regard to the candidate's qualifications, skills experience and interests.
+All applicants should hold a first or upper second class honours degree in Law or other relevant social science discipline, or a cognate area.
+Applications will be considered on a competitive basis with regard to the candidate's qualifications, skills, experience and interests.
 Successful candidates will enrol as of 1 October 2017, on a full-time programme of research studies leading to the award of the degree of Doctor of Philosophy.

 The studentship will comprise fees together with an annual stipend of £14,553 and will be awarded for a period of up to three years subject to satisfactory progress.